-End users should contact their local user support team.
+End users should contact their local IT user support team.

 Installing and configuring IdPs and SPs

 Read the registering entities information for details of installing and configuring Identity Provider and Service Provider software.

 Study the error message.
 Look in your log files.
 Increase the logging level to DEBUG if appropriate.

 Then look at whether the problem is general or specific.
 Is it an interoperability problem with one other entity, or is it with several?

 If it's with one entity only:

 For the operator of an IdP with an interoperability problem with a particular SP, contact the SP operator in the first instance.

 For the operator of an SP with an interoperability problem with a particular IdP, contact the IdP operator in the first instance.